Legal Guidance On Bringing A Medical Malpractice Claim

 Because the statute of limitations on medical malpractice allows you only a brief time to file your civil lawsuit, you should consult with our legal team right away so you do not risk missing the strict statutory deadline.

 Let us give you the guidance you need to pursue justice after a medical professional injured you.
-Call Hensley Cloninger, P.C. at 828-348-0092 or contact us online to schedule your free, no-obligation consultation.
-Our NC attorneys serve injured patients throughout the Southeast United States through pro hac vice representation.
+Call Hensley Cloninger, P.C., at 828-585-6558 or contact us online to schedule your free, no-obligation consultation.
+Our North Carolina attorneys serve injured patients throughout the southeast United States through pro hac vice representation.
 We handle all medical malpractice claims on a contingency arrangement.